HeyuanMingong/iwies/README.md

 Also, the results for other demo scripts are shown in `exp/*`

+### Remark
+All the scripts deal with one demo trial in all investigated domains.
+To obtain the results as shown in the paper, implement many trials with random environment changes.

 ### Contact
 For safety reasons, the source code is coming soon.